Skip to main content

 Ready-to-go resources are flexible learning activities that center art as texts.
 In “Seeing Clearly” students work in a small group to deepen their background knowledge on the context for an artwork.
 The series culminates with a Socratic Seminar where students apply their knowledge to consider the artist’s purpose as well as reflect on how developing historical context and empathy can impact their interpretation of a piece of artwork.

-El Cotton Bowl de Hank Willis Thomas
+The Cotton Bowl by Hank Willis Thomas

 Guiding Question: How can historical empathy help us interpret artists’ works?